-In June 2022, IMPALA was awarded some EU funding for its IMPACTS project, which stands for IMPALA’s Climate Training and Standards project.
-The project is complementary to our work with the calculator, as it will help support climate literacy training sessions and standards development work.
+In June 2022, IMPALA received EU funding for its IMPACTS initiative – IMPALA’s Climate Training and Standards project.
+The project is complementary to our work with the calculator, as it helped support climate literacy training sessions and standards development work.
+In 2025, a new four year training programme of work and other works started, thanks to EC funding.

 Are you a member of IMPALA?
 Sign up for free and start tracking your footprint today and join over 100 users who are already tracking their impact.